NewEconomicPolicy/ChckEcss/README.md

 # ChckEcss
-Check and compare Ecosse inputs and outputs
+Check Ecosse inputs for compliance and compare Ecosse SUMMARY.OUT output files from two or three runs.